 Preventing Employee Burnout at Your Agency

-Working in an advertising or marketing agency can feel like a rollercoaster; one minute you’re staring at an empty pipeline of opportunities, the next you’re “all-hands” working into the evening to “wow” the clients before the deadline strikes.
+Working in an advertising or marketing agency can feel like a rollercoaster.
+One minute you’re facing a lull in new projects, the next it's "crunch time" and you're working into the evening to “wow” the clients before the deadline strikes.
 Combine long hours and heavy workloads with the dynamic nature of the advertising industry and it’s plain to see how burnout has become such an issue of concern.
-So much so, there’s even a singing and dancing cracker with a NSFW public service announcement about it!
+So much so, a Canadian nonprofit dedicated to supporting media and advertising professionals created a singing and dancing cracker with a NSFW public service announcement about it!

-Let’s briefly cover how employee burnout happens, define ways the environment of an agency can exacerbate or alleviate stress, and discover a few ways to help keep staff engaged and optimized against burnout.
+Let’s briefly cover how employee burnout happens, define ways the environment of an agency can exacerbate or alleviate stress, and discover a few strategies to help keep staff engaged and optimized against burnout.

 How Employees Reach Burnout

-It’s hard to miss the plethora of articles and headlines around employee turnover, and the “great resignation,” and how companies, and even entire countries, are combating the scourge of burnout.
+It’s hard to miss the plethora of articles and headlines around employee turnover, the “great resignation,” and how companies–and even entire countries–are combating the scourge of burnout.
 But what is burnout?

 Burnout is literally defined as “the reduction of a fuel or substance to nothing through use or combustion.”
 It’s an apt metaphor for what many people personally experience in a myriad of ways, which can make finding and fixing the issue difficult, particularly in a grind/workaholic culture.